Virginia

 Colonial Soil and Water Conservation District, including Charles City County, James City County, New Kent County, York County and the City of Williamsburg.

-For this project, Colonial has an expanded district with additional eligible counties including Caroline County, Chesterfield County, Essex County, Gloucester County, Hanover County, Henrico County, Isle of Wight County, King & Queen County, King William County, Mathews County, Middlesex County, Prince George County, Surry County, and the City of Suffolk.
+For this project, Colonial has an expanded district with additional eligible counties including Caroline, Chesterfield, Essex, Gloucester, Hanover, Henrico, the City of Richmond, Isle of Wight, King & Queen, King William, Mathews, Middlesex, Prince George, Surry, and the City of Suffolk.

 Farmer Eligibility